terryproctor/terryproctor.github.io/index.md

 As a result I found that I enjoyed it and I was pretty good at coding too.
 I'm still working my regular job whilst studying and making projects, but hopefully that'll change as well!

+I'm a big fan on the Python Programming language and also web design using CSS.
+My other interests include photography and powerlifting.

 ### What I've learnt so far:

 * HTML and CSS